Bringing your non-EEA de facto partner home to Ireland

 - You have a mutual commitment to a shared life together to the exclusion of all others

-Step 1: Get immigration preclearance
+Step 1: Get immigration preclearance or a visa

 There is no de facto visa in Ireland.
 However, your partner must apply for immigration preclearance to enter the State before they travel to Ireland.
-This new preclearance process only applies to people who plan to stay in Ireland for more than 3 months (90 days).
+This preclearance process only applies to people who plan to stay in Ireland for more than 3 months (90 days).
 It applies both to people who need a visa and people who do not need a visa.

 If your partner needs a visa, they must apply for a Join a Family Member (D) visa.
 They must apply for the visa online.
 In their application, they should make it clear that the purpose of the application is to join you, their partner (an Irish national) in Ireland.